pwilmart/PAW_pipeline/README.md

    * Avoid excessive peptide redundancy
    * Add decoys and/or contaminants if necessary
 1. Correctly configure the search engine (Comet [4])
-   * Choose parent and fragment ion tolerances wisely
+   * Choose appropriate parent and fragment ion tolerances
    * Avoid excessive post-translational modifications
 1. Transform search scores into more sensitive functions
    * Combinations of scores can work better
-   * Use accurate mass wisely
+   * Use accurate mass
 1. Filter out the confident PSMs
    * Use target/decoy methods to control PSM false discovery rate (FDR)
 1. Use basic or extended parsimony logic to infer proteins from peptides
    * Avoid single peptide per protein identifications
-   * Avoid using protein ranking functions
+   * Avoid protein ranking functions
      * Protein FDR is a consequence of peptide ID accuracy
      * Protein error control is different than PSM error control
 1. Add protein/gene annotations (optional)

-Identification of the proteins present in a sample is almost never the goal of a modern proteomics experiment.
+Identification of the proteins present in a sample is almost never the end goal of a modern proteomics experiment.
 Estimating the relative expression levels of the proteins is often required.
 The above discussion and list has not mentioned anything about quantification.
 Quantitative processing is really more of a parallel set of analysis steps.
 Quantitative information can take many forms.
 There are label free approaches and stable isotope labeling approaches.
 There is no need to survey quantitative proteomics as the PAW pipeline only does tandem mass tag (TMT) labeling.
-The support for TMT is even more limited to high resolution instruments and synchronous precursor selection (SPS) MS3 scan  reporter ions.
+The support for TMT is even more limited to high resolution instruments.
 In a similar inference process, protein expression values are inferred from quantitative data acquired in individual instrument scans.

 Here is the way TMT quantification is supported: